microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * The bias vector and output vector length matches the `M` matrix dimension
 * The bias vector's element type matches the output vector's element type.
 * The matrix A is an `A` matrix of `Thread` scope
-* The input must be one of the valid linalg component types specified in the list in the [LinAlg Component Types](#linalg-component-types) section.
+* The input interpretation type must be one of the valid linalg component types specified in the list in the [LinAlg Component Types](#linalg-component-types) section.
 * The sign bit for output types should always be true if the output type is a vector of native floating point types.